 Ultrasound to Diagnose Carotid Artery Disease

-The carotid arteries are small and focused and located not too far beneath the skin.
+The carotid arteries are small and focused and are located close to the skin.
 In some cases, the bifurcation is located at the angle of the jaw and be almost impossible to image, but in most cases it is perfectly accessible.

 With ultrasound you can almost "see" flowing blood.
-The big veins in the belly look as black as pure water in a dark basin—slowly flowing blood, no turmoil, no turbulence.
+Large veins look as dark as water in a dark basin—slowly flowing blood, no turmoil, no turbulence.
 The walls contract and relax in a slow rhythm.
 It is completely different in the arteries, through which the blood is pumped at high speeds.

-For diagnostic purposes the radiologist must determine if there is a narrowing, and then just how much narrowing is present.
+For diagnostic purposes the radiologist must first determine if there is a narrowing, and then determine just how much narrowing is present.
 This is where the Doppler ultrasound comes in.

 The radiologist directs a fine sound wave toward the carotid bifurcation, aimed right in the middle of the vessel where the red blood cells are flowing.
 Flowing cells cause a change in what the receiver sees in the reflected beam.
 The machine analyzes the difference and calculates the velocity of the flowing blood.
 The Doppler signal, also, gives information about the degree of turbulence in the flowing blood, which is a distinctive sign of significant narrowing or stenosis.

 So now we have a test that shows us what is going on with the bifurcation and shows the percent of stenosis with good reliability.
-Who needs any other tests?
-Ultrasound is very dependent on the experience of the technologist.
-Also, patients with very poor heart strength experience slow blood flow and are therefore not good ultrasound subjects.
+However, ultrasound is very dependent on the experience of the technologist and patients with very poor heart strength experience slow blood flow and are therefore not good ultrasound subjects.

 MRA and CTA to Diagnose Carotid Artery Disease